6 BBQ Safety Tips

 - Only use starter fluid made for BBQ grills to start the coals in a charcoal grill.

 - Before using a gas grill, check the connection between the propane tank and the fuel line to be sure it is working properly and not leaking.
 Never use a match to check for leaks.
-If you detect a leak, immediately turn off the gas and don’t attempt to light the grill again until the leak is fixed.
-Instead, rub the hose line with a dishwashing liquid and water solution.
-If you see any bubbles or detect a leak, immediately turn off the gas and don't attempt to light the grill again until the leak is fixed.
+Rub the hose line with a liquid dishwashing-and-water solution.
+If you see any bubbles or detect a leak, immediately turn off the gas and don’t attempt to light the grill again until the leak is fixed.

 - Never bring a barbecue grill indoors or into any unventilated space.
 This is both a fire and carbon monoxide poisoning hazard.

 Want more?
-Top Ten Cooking Safety Tips from grillers and firefighters.
+Read our Top 10 Cooking Safety Tips from grillers and firefighters.